galadril/Xam.Shell.Badge/readme.md

 # Donation

-If you like to support the Domoticz apps, you could always buy me a cup of coffee!
+If you like to say thanks, you could always buy me a cup of coffee (/beer)!
 (Thanks!)
 [![PayPal donate button](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.me/markheinis)